jgaribaldi/hapi/refactor.md

 - [x] Perform upstream enable and disable through commands and events
 - [] Remove old process structure

+## Extract probe handler
+- [] Create a separate file for it
+- [] Refactor it so it only reacts to certain events, as opposed to receive commands

 ## Refactor Interfaces
 - [] API